CODE OF CONDUCT

 The sanctions are considered and applied by the Executive Director and Chair of the Board.
 The possible sanctions for violating the Code of Conduct include but are not limited to:

 The purpose of the official warning is to immediately address the situation/violation with the person accused to prevent it happening again.
-If the behaviour continues after the warning, KY reserves the right to impose further disciplinary actions, up to and including a ban to volunteer at KY and termination of membership.
-By giving the warning, KY points out the inappropriate behaviour and gives the person a chance to change their behaviour before any further actions.
+If the behavior continues after the warning, KY reserves the right to impose further disciplinary actions, up to and including a ban to volunteer at KY and termination of membership.
+By giving the warning, KY points out the inappropriate behavior and gives the person a chance to change their behavior before any further actions.

 A person can be seen as unfit to have access to KY’s premises.
 The ban’s length can be anything from one week to a permanent ban.